May 4–8, 2015

 We now have 3 ways in which you can enhance your experience at Microsoft Ignite.
 Preferred keynote seating.
 Hotel points.
 Dedicated conference lounge access.
 Or limited edition Microsoft Ignite t-shirts and pins.
 Need we say more?
 Quantities limited.
 Act now to get in on these exclusive offers.

-Get fired up to join us in May.
+Tips to explore the session catalog.
 Follow the Microsoft Ignite blog to stay up to date.

 Be surrounded by the best and brightest including Microsoft’s platinum sponsors.